 Learn more about Professional Learning for Teachers

-Day-long PL sessions focus on specific pedagogical techniques, technical skills, and disciplinary knowledge relevant to high school engineering education.
-Day-long workshops will be offered January 2022, with the workshop schedule announced in November 2021.
+Professional Learning sessions focus on specific pedagogical techniques, technical skills, and disciplinary knowledge relevant to high school engineering education.
+Workshops are day-long or multi-day, depending on the topic and take place year-round.
 Example courses include:

 - Computer Aided Design Basics

 Resources for Teachers

 E3 supports the development and dissemination of impactful, standards-aligned curriculum that recruits and retains students in the K12 engineering talent pipeline.
 This resource page contains links to lesson plans, programs of study, and other teacher resources that align with the E3mission and philosophy.